MeghaBhati7/MeghaBhati7/README.md

 - 🌱 I’m currently learning Power BI
 - 📫 How to reach me @meghabhati196@gmail.com

-.
-I am Megha from India, and I am an aspiring Data Analyst having some experience working with MS Excel and MYSQL.
+I am Megha from India, and I am an aspiring Data Analyst having some experience working with MS Excel and SQL.
 Currently, I am navigating the path to becoming successful data analyst.